marcinkrzeminski/marcinkrzeminski/README.md

-👋 Hi, my name is Marcin
+👋 Heyo, my name is Marcin

 ---
+- ⏱️ More than 2 decades in the field
 - 🎓 Never stop learning attitude.
 - 🌱 Currently diving into Hydrogen, Shopify, Next.js, React, Typescript
-- 📫 marcin@krzeminski.net

 ---